kevinkim2586/kevinkim2586/README.md

 I started mobile app development to bring meaningful impact to people. 🌎

 Big interest in Design Patterns and Refactoring.
-Experienced MVC, MVVM and ReactorKit. ⚙️
+Experienced MVVM, ReactorKit, and Combine ⚙️

+✼ I'm currently working as an iOS Developer at Weverse Company.

 ### 🛠 Skills